Syssos/Learning_Go/0x08_Packages/README.md

 }
 ```

 Once the script is added to the folder we will need to create a module.
 We can do this with the ``` go mod init ``` command.
-When initualizing we will want a path that allows for the code to be found, because the my code will be on github I will use a path such as "github.com/Syssos/'name'"
+When initualizing we will want a path that allows for the code to be found, because my code will be on github I will use a path such as "github.com/Syssos/'name'" to plan ahead.

 ```
 go mod init github.com/Syssos/hello